eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 two consecutive fibonacci numbers and the server responds with the next number in the sequence.

+We provide three examples, the very basic typed and untyped examples and the most natural setup combining a Server with a Listener and a Client using a Waitset.
+Since you can find the general setup and functionality of the client and the server also in the Listener/Waitset example, we will focus now on this.

 ## Expected output basic server-client example

 [![asciicast](https://asciinema.org/a/469913.svg)](https://asciinema.org/a/469913)